Vasanth2801/Intern-Week1-/README.md

 * created a new delegate and event as HandlegameEnd and in event handler script called it
 * when timer goes zero the timercountdown triggered the event and check if there is any subscribers
 * when the subscriber is called game over shows in console
+* In Game over panel added the text and in code
+* In code the game over panel is set to true and false when event it called

 Features implemented:
 * Added a Countdown Timer as it reduces slowly
 * Used a coroutine method to less the timer for a better performance
 * using delegate and events to trigger gameover effect
+* Using events function how to trigger the UI screens

 Blocker:
 * In This CountdownTimer implementation,when i first added it normally but it showed me in decimal value and i go to unity documentation to learn about Mathf.Ceil which is used to get the whole number around it and then it worked normally